 From Puno to Copacabana:

-This wasn’t a long journey nor complicated, but as it included a border jump we’ve dedicated it it’s own more detailed blog, which you can read here.
+This wasn’t a long journey nor complicated, but as it included a border jump we’ve dedicated it to its own more detailed blog, which you can read here.

 In a nutshell, collectivos depart Terminal Zonal de Puno to Yunguyo from Gate #4 every 40 minutes or so.
 The lakeside 2.5hr journey costs 8sol (€2).